OpenDSU/docssite/pages/beginners/SSapp implementation(RFC 034).md

 # Get Started

-The best way to understand SSApps is to start with the tutorial, where you will learn how to create your first and very simple SSApp.
+The best way to understand SSApps is to start with the [tutorial](https://www.opendsu.org/pages/quickstart/Developers%20Tutorial%20(RFC-114).html), where you will learn how to create your first and very simple SSApp.

 # Go further with the ePi-workspace demonstration